KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMm-MinecraftServer by ItsMeBrille](https://github.com/ItsMeBrille/MMm-MinecraftServer)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 4. Warning: No LICENSE file.
 5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.